 Many experts have spoken about the unbroken continuity of the weekly cycle from creation.
 Their testimony represents its own towering authority attesting to the sanctity and divine origin of the seven-day week.

-“The week is a period of seven days…It has been employed from time immemorial in almost all Eastern countries” (The Encyclopedia Britannica, 11th edition, Vol. 4, p.
+“The week is a period of seven days…It has been employed from time immemorial in almost all eastern countries” (The Encyclopaedia Britannica, 11th edition, Vol. 4, p.
 988, article, “Calendar”).

 In the 1920s and early 1930s, the League of Nations was considering altering the Gregorian calendar.
 Many ideas were considered and debated.
 In the League’s official “Report on the Reform of the Calendar,” published at Geneva, August 17, 1926, are the following statements by noted astronomers: